csci104/site/homework/submission-instructions/index.md

   + Create a `README.md` in the directory for each assignment.
   + Suppress all debug messages (remove any `cout`/`cerr` statements or other debug output).
   + Ensure that all assignment files are in the correct directory with the proper names, as specified on the assignment page and are pushed to Github.
-Failure to submit a necessary file will lead to a 0 on that problem or at the least a **-10 point** deduction per missing file.
+Failure to submit a necessary file will lead to your code failing all or part of the test suite.
   + Make sure your code compiles with no warnings and no errors, and throws no exceptions.
 Unless specified otherwise, we will compile your code with the parameters `g++ -g -Wall -std=c++11`, so your code should compile with those setting.
 If your code has warnings, a **deduction of up to 4 points** may be applied to the problem!
   + If there are any specific actions and/or commands necessary to compile or run your code, or to access any required documentation for your assignment, include instructions in your `README.md` file.
-  + Your grader will grade the assignment in Codio.
-  + Ensure no `valgrind` errors exist.  `valgrind` errors will result in a **deduction of up to 4 points** per programming problem.
+  + Ensure no `valgrind` errors exist.  `valgrind` errors will result in a **deduction of up to 0.5 points** per failed test.
   + On homeworks where tests were provided, if you have downloaded those tests you **must** update your .gitignore so that the tests are not uploaded to your GitHub repo